-For more detailed information about Insights and the data behind it see Insights - informing policies and services for at-risk children and youth .
+For more detailed information about Insights and the data behind it see Where we come from, where we go - Describing population change in New Zealand and Insights - informing policies and services for at-risk children and youth .

 This page describes different groups of children and youth at risk, shows the outcomes they are projected to achieve without additional support, and maps their location so services can be better targeted to meet their needs.

 This page shows outcomes for youth as they transition to adulthood.
 It shows where they are doing well, where they may need additional support, and the parts of the country where the need is greatest.

 This page shows information about the use of services by children and youth at risk, and how this varies across the country.
 It presents a selection of education and employment services, but will expand into other areas in future.

 Insights was developed by the New Zealand Treasury's Analytics and Insights team with the help of Harmonic Analytics Limited , using data from Stats NZ's Integrated Data Infrastructure (IDI).
 Insights is hosted by Catalyst .
 All information shown in Insights is anonymous.
 IDI data is held in a secure environment and made available to researchers under strict conditions.
 The analysis is protected by Stats NZ rules to ensure that no individual can be identified.

 This work is part of the Treasury's commitment to higher living standards and a more prosperous, inclusive New Zealand.
 Insights was designed to inform effective policies and services through better information.
 Insights currently presents information about population change in New Zealand, and about risk, outcomes, and service use for children and youth.
 Over time Insights will be developed to include information on the lives of all New Zealanders.